Rahul3090500/VideoPlayer/README.md

 #### Event Handler Callbacks

-- `clipStartedHandler` is called when a new clip begins playing.
+- `clipStartHandler` is called when a new clip begins playing.
 - `durationLoadedHandler` is called after the duration has first been loaded.
 - `finishedHandler` is called when the end of the render object has been reached.
 - `loadingErrorHandler` is called when there is a loading error.